unlbslk/arch-deckify/README.md

 ## ⛓️ Requirements:
 - Arch Linux (or an Arch-based distribution)
 - SDDM display manager
-- A compatible GPU (NVIDIA hardware may face issues)
 - A gamepad for best UI experience
 - KDE Plasma Desktop (<ins>Other desktops are also supported</ins>, but KDE Plasma is recommended for the best experience.)